alabut/alabut.github.io/writing/myprinciples.md

 ## Be Fast

-It's important to attack the work with energy because none of the rest matters if you can't pull it all together in fun and positive way.
+It's important to attack the work with energy because none of the rest matters if you can't pull it all together in a fun and positive way.

 "Perpetual optimism is a force multiplier."
  - It Worked for Me: In Life and Leadership, by Colin Powell